Charmanderander/deeplearning.ai/Week2/LogisticRegression.md

 When we implement Logistic Regression, we are trying to learn parameters `w` and `b` so that `y` is an accurate prediciton between 0 and 1

+## Logistic Regression cost function

+Squared Error will not work well with Logistic Regression